csgames/comp-2017-cscoins/README.md

 This document might still be updated until the beginning of the CS Games 2017.
 We recommend the interested parties to watch the [https://github.com/csgames/compe2017](https://github.com/csgames/compe2017) repository to get notified as soon as a new change is introduced.
 For any issues, bug or needed clarification, please open an issue in the Github project.

+This repository contains the CSCoin specification and the source code for the Central Authority server.
+More samples should be added in the near future to manage a CSCoin wallet and a (slow) reference implementation for a miner.

+Enjoy!

 # CSCoins Documentation